 Mercury poses a potential health risk, but don’t panic.
 Following the dietary precautions in this post regarding seafood goes a long way to keeping your mercury level down while increasing healthy omega-3s.
 Here are a few additional precautions and informative facts:

-- If you have an old mercury thermometer, get rid of it.
-You may be able to exchange it for a free digital thermometer or take it to your local tox-drop or pharmacy to have it disposed of properly.
-Mercury in thermometers is less toxic than the mercury in fish, but inhaling it can cause damage to the lungs, kidney, and brain.
+If you have an old mercury thermometer, get rid of it.
+You may be able to exchange it for a free digital thermometer or take it to your local tox drop or pharmacy to have it disposed of properly.
+Mercury in thermometers is less toxic than mercury in fish, but inhaling it can cause damage to the lungs, kidneys, and brain.

 Have your mercury level checked